dimitriskokoretsis/blog_public/README.md

 4.  **Play around**: Try your own modifications to the code chunks of "index.Rmd" or to the linked scripts.
 When finished, select *File \> Knit Document* to render the RMarkdown document into HTML.

-    **Note:** I try to optimize the code for minimal repetition of computationally-intensive processes during re-rendering to HTML.
-This means that, once such a process is finished (e.g. to create a data set, image, or animation), its result is stored in a file for future reading.
-If such a file already exists during rendering, it is read and not created anew. **If you want to create new such files, you need to delete or rename the original ones, so they are not detected during rendering.**
+    **Note:** I try to optimize the code for minimal repetition of computationally-intensive tasks during re-rendering to HTML.
+This means that, once such a task is finished (e.g. creating a data set, image, or animation), its result is stored in a file for future reading.
+If such a file already exists during rendering, it is read and not created anew. **If you want to create new such files, delete or rename the original ones, so they are not detected during rendering.**

 5. The resulting document named "index.html" should be created.
 View it with any HTML browser.